Scottish English: Grammatical

 The progressive verb forms are used rather more frequently than in other varieties of standard English, for example with some stative verbs (I'm wanting a drink).
 The future progressive frequently implies an assumption (You'll be coming from Glasgow?).

-In some areas perfect aspect of a verb is indicated using "be" as auxiliary with the preposition "after" and the present participle: for example "He is after going" instead of "He has gone" (this construction is borrowed from Scottish Gaelic).
+In some areas perfect aspect of a verb is indicated using "be" as auxiliary with the preposition "after" and the present participle: for example "He is after going" instead of "He has gone".

 The definite article tends to be used more frequently in phrases such as I've got the cold/the flu, he's at the school, I'm away to the kirk.

 Speakers often use prepositions differently.
 The compound preposition off of is often used (Take that off of the table).
 Scots commonly say I was waiting on you (meaning "waiting for you"), which means something quite different in Standard English.

 In colloquial speech shall and ought are scarce, must is marginal for obligation and may is rare.
 Here are other syntactical structures: